Awarding of Posthumous Degree

 Procedure

-Inquiries relative to the awarding of a posthumous degree (normally requested by deceased student’s family) should be referred to the dean of the student’s school.
+Inquiries relative to the awarding of a posthumous degree (normally requested by deceased student’s family) should be referred to the Academic Dean’s Office.

-The Registrar will confirm for the dean the student’s academic standing and earned credits.
-The Dean of Students will confirm for the dean the disciplinary standing.
+The Registrar will confirm for the Academic Dean the student’s academic standing and earned credits.
+The Dean of Students will confirm for the Academic Dean the disciplinary standing.

-The recommendation of the dean will be forwarded to the Provost for approval.
+The recommendation of the Academic Dean will be forwarded to the Provost for approval.

 If approved, the Provost will request the Registrar to complete the transcription, graduation, and diploma procedures.
 The transcript will reflect that the degree was awarded posthumously.

-If the student does not meet the criteria, or if the decision to award the degree is not approved, the Provost will have the option to award an In Memorium Degree.
+If the student does not meet the criteria, or if the decision to award the degree is not approved, the Provost will have the option to award an In Memoriam Degree.

-An In Memorium Degree is a recognition provided to honor a deceased student’s progress to a degree for those students ineligible for a Posthumous Degree.
-The In Memorium degree is not included in the official count of degrees and is not reported nor recorded to the student’s academic record and transcript.
-The In Memorium degree may be awarded solely at the discretion of the Provost.
+An In Memoriam Degree is a recognition provided to honor a deceased student’s progress to a degree for those students ineligible for a Posthumous Degree.
+The In Memoriam degree is not included in the official count of degrees and is not reported nor recorded to the student’s academic record and transcript.
+The In Memoriam degree may be awarded solely at the discretion of the Provost.

 The Provost will be responsible for communicating the final determination to the family.